 - Brush the pan with extra oil whenever required.

 - About 4-5 minutes each side should be enough but if not turn the pan to a lower setting and leave the cakes for a few more minutes to continue cooking.

 - Once cooked and while the Welsh cakes are still warm sprinkle some granulated sugar over each cake and then place on a cooling rack.1 tablespoon granulated sugar

 - Enjoy warm or at room temperature.
 A pat of vegan margarine or butter over a hot Welsh cake just before serving is a tasty addition, as it will melt into the cake.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Leftover Welsh cakes can be stored within a bread/food bag or container for 3-4 days.
+- Leftover Welsh cakes can be stored within a bread or food bag or container for 3-4 days.

-- Welsh cakes will be at the freshest 1-2 days after cooking.
+- Welsh cakes will be at the freshest on the day of cooking.

 - Welsh cakes can be reheated in a warm oven for a few minutes.

-- Or toasted/grilled using a panini hotplate/dry skillet/griddle/bakestone plate, etc. If you have access to a wide slot toaster then Welsh cakes can be popped in and toasted similar to crumpets, bread, etc.
+- Or heated using a panini hotplate/dry skillet/griddle/bakestone plate, etc. If you have access to a wide slot toaster then Welsh cakes can be popped in and toasted similar to crumpets, bread, etc.

 - A pat of vegan butter melted over warmed Welsh cakes is a tasty addition.
-As is a scoop of fruit jam or jelly (US).
+As is a scoop of fruit jam.

-- Cooking Welsh cakes on an electric pancake/crepe maker reduces the need for oil or fat to be used during cooking.
+- Cooking Welsh cakes on an electric pancake or crepe maker reduces the need for oil or fat to be used during cooking.